KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 - The [`skin`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-skin) defines parameters that are required for vertex skinning, which allows the deformation of a mesh based on the pose of a virtual character.
 The values of these parameters are obtained from an `accessor`.
 - An [`animation`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-animation) describes how transformations of certain nodes (e.g., rotation or translation) change over time.
 - The [`accessor`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-accessor) is used as an abstract source of arbitrary data.
 It is used by the `mesh`, `skin`, and `animation`, and provides the geometry data, the skinning parameters and the time-dependent animation values.
 It refers to a [`bufferView`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-bufferView), which is a part of a [`buffer`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-buffer) that contains the actual raw binary data.
 - The [`material`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-material) contains the parameters that define the appearance of an object.
-It can refer to a `texture` that will be applied to the object, and it refers to the `technique` for rendering an object with the given material.
-The [`technique`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-technique) refers to a [`program`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-program) that contains the GLSL vertex and fragment [`shader`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-shader)s that are used for rendering the object.
+It usually refers to `texture` objects that will be applied to the rendered geometry.
 - The [`texture`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-texture) is defined by a [`sampler`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-sampler) and an [`image`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-image).
 The `sampler` defines how the texture `image` should be placed on the object.